 \section{Abstract}

 Beeping networks were suggested by Afek et al.~[Science~331(6014), 2011] as a way to abstract the communication of exceedingly simple computational devices such as the brain cells of flies or ants in colonies.
 Devices in these networks have limited communication capabilities, in that they can only emit a pulse of energy or sense the channel for a pulse of energy.
 Works on beeping networks assume perfect transmission and reception of messages, and the inter-node interference is the sole impairment.
 In reality, no receiver is perfect and is typically impacted by noise.

-We introduce \emph{noisy} beeping networks, where the observed communication is noisy with some fixed probability when sensing the channel, which amounts to deducing a noisy received transmission.
-Such noisy networks have implications for ultra-lightweight sensor networks and biological systems.

-We show how to compute tasks in a noise-resilient manner over noisy beeping networks of arbitrary structure.
-In particular, we transform any algorithm that assumes a noiseless beeping network (of size~$n$) into a noise-resilient version while incurring a multiplicative overhead of only~$O(\log n)$ in its round complexity, with high probability.
-We show that our coding is optimal for some tasks, such as node-coloring of cliques.
+We introduce \emph{noisy} beeping networks, where the observed communication is noisy with some fixed probability of error.
+Such noisy networks have implications for ultra-lightweight power limited sensor networks as well as biological systems.
+We show how to compute tasks in a noise-resilient manner assuming a noisy beeping network of arbitrary structure.
+In particular, we transform any algorithm over a noiseless beeping network (of size~$n$) into a noise-resilient version while incurring a multiplicative overhead of essentially~$O(\log n)$ in its round complexity, with high probability.
+We show that our coding is optimal for some (short) tasks, such as the node-coloring of cliques.
 Interestingly, in the case of coloring, our technique achieves the same complexity as the standard beeping model, while being noise resilient.

 We further show how to simulate a large family of algorithms designed for distributed networks in the CONGEST($B$) model over a noisy beeping network.
-The simulation succeeds with high probability and incurs an asymptotic multiplicative overhead of $O(B\cdot \Delta \cdot \min(n,\Delta^2))$ in the round complexity, where $\Delta$ is the maximal degree of the network.
+The simulation succeeds with high probability and incurs an asymptotic multiplicative overhead of $O(B\cdot \Delta \cdot \min(n,\Delta^2))$ in the round complexity, where $\Delta$ is the maximum degree of the network.
 The overhead is tight for certain graphs, e.g., a clique.
-Further, this simulation implies a \emph{constant overhead} coding for constant-degree networks.
+Surprisingly, our technique implies a \emph{constant overhead} coding for constant-degree networks.